OxHainan/cloak-compiler/README.md

 The Cloak is an ongoing project aiming to become a chain-agnostic privacy infrastructure of the blockchain ecology.
 We are always calling for talented, self-motivated developers, researchers or students excited about our vision.
 Let us make it together.

-## ❗️ Warning

-Cloak is an ongoing project.
-The security of our implementation has not been systematically reviewed yet!
-Do not use Cloak in a productive system or to process sensitive confidential data now.
-We will keep working on Cloak, making it cool and practical step-by-step.

 ## 📖 Usage
 * [Install cloak-compiler](https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/started/quick-start.html#installation)
 * [Cloak Example](https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/started/quick-start.html#cloak-by-examples)